boxer-cpr/boxer_robot/README.md

 source /var/tmp/rzr_configuration/env.sh
 ```

-Once you have made these changes, power-cycle the whole robot.
+Regardless of which API version you have installed, power-cycle the robot after making these changes.

 Backpack PC Preparation